 “The John McLendon Classic is a wonderful idea to give Historically Black Colleges and University basketball programs an opportunity to showcase their talents.
 This game will give student-athletes a chance to compete in a game named after one of the great coaches of all-time.
 It's important that young people today know all that he achieved and accomplished.
 Coach Ben Jobe was a mentor for me.
 I know how important the game of basketball was to Coach McLendon and what Coach Jobe learned from him.
 I consider Coach McLendon as a role model, establishing a way for African American Coaches.
 I believe this classic will be a great success.
 I am glad that the people at CollegeInsider.com are recognizing Coach McLendon in naming this classic after him"

-- Roman Banks, Head Men's Basketball Coach, Southern University
+- Roman Banks, former Head Men's Basketball Coach, Southern University

 "We are very excited to announce the creation of the Coach John McLendon Classic, which recognizes one of the great coaches of all-time.
 This game, which will be a permanent part of the first round of the CIT, has been in the works for a few years and it’s finally become a reality.
 A lot of thanks goes to Ryan Tressler and the good people at CBS Sports Network who helped us to make the Coach John McLendon Classic a reality."